Mysticeti: Reaching the Limits of Latency with Uncertified DAGs: Related Work

 Notably, Narwhal-based designs use a worker-primary architecture to increase throughput. \sysnamec can be adapted to this architecture, by acting as a primary for any number of workers in case additional throughput is needed.
 Additionally, Shoal and HammerHead~\cite{tsimos2023hammerhead} propose leader reputation protocols inspired by Carousel~\cite{cohen2022aware}.
 Our production implementation of \sysnamec adopts these designs to select more reliable proposers (\Cref{sec:production}), but for liveness, it would need to adopt a proposer slot rotation schedule where slots remain static for $3$ rounds.

 Previous consensus protocols such as Hashgraph~\cite{baird2016swirlds} also use a DAG of signed but not certified blocks: however, they use DAGs that are not structured as threshold clocks~\cite{DBLP:journals/corr/abs-1907-07010} making their proofs of safety very complex and leaving several open questions regarding practical implementations~\cite{narwhal}.
-Fino~\cite{fino} generalizes the commit rule of Bullshark to an unstructured cetified DAG.
+Fino~\cite{fino} generalizes the commit rule of Bullshark to an unstructured certified DAG.
 BBCA-ledger~\cite{bbca-ledger} interweave together a novel low-latency happy path based on a variant of Byzantine Consistent Broadcast and Bullshark as a high-throughput DAG-based fallback path.

 Notably, \sysnamec works in only 3 message communication rounds, which matches PBFT, and is optimal latency~\cite{optimal-three-round,simplex} without the use of optimistic methods like Zyzzyva~\cite{zyzzyva}.
 This is lower than the state-of-the-art Jolteon~\cite{jolteon} currently deployed in multiple blockchains~\cite{flow, diem, aptos, monad}.
-The reason is that these protocols focus on linear communication complexity, whereas \sysnamec embraces its cubic cost and amortizes it using the DAG structure as first proposed by Dag-Rider and Narwhal.
-Finally, non-Byzantine variants of consensus have also been defined on threshold clocks, such as Que-Paxa~\cite{DBLP:conf/sosp/TennageBKSJEF23} but cannot be deployed as part of a blockchain.
+The reason is that these protocols focus on linear communication complexity, whereas \sysnamec embraces its cubic cost and amortizes it using the DAG structure as first proposed by Dag-Rider and Narwhal. \iflongversion